yjp20/prism/docs/guides/06-errors.md

 ## Security errors

-This class of errors is returned when the current request is not satisfying the security requirements specified in the current resource
+This class of errors is returned when the current request isn't satisfying the security requirements specified in the current resource

 ### UNAUTHORIZED